 But to tell you the truth, it doesn’t matter a lot as long as you are in the range of 195-205 degrees; the taste doesn’t vary much in this range, and you can easily achieve this temperature without owning a temperature measuring device.

-Just boil the water in some pot and put off the heat when the water starts boiling.
+Just boil the water in a pot and put off the heat when the water starts boiling.
 Now wait for 30 seconds to 1 minute (you must consider your ambient temperature here; if it’s low, then wait for less time, and if it’s high, wait for more time) and pour the water into French Press Jar, which already has coffee grounds in it.

-Does water temperature really matter for French Press coffee?
+Does temperature matter with the French press?

 The short answer is “yes” the temperature of the water has a significant impact on the taste of the coffee.

-If the water temperature is too low, the coffee grounds will remain under-extracted, and the taste of your coffee will be weak.
+If the water temperature is too low, the coffee grounds will remain under-extracted, and the taste of your French Press coffee will be weak.
 Most coffee oils will not get appropriately extracted at lower temperatures, and your coffee will taste sour.

 195 to 205 degrees is the temperature recommended by baristas and coffee professionals from all over the World.
 So always make sure that the water you are pouring into the French Press coffee maker has this temperature if you want to enjoy the authentic flavors of coffee.
 No matter what type of coffee you are brewing, this will always be the most suitable temperature for extracting coffee compounds.